Shadow Views

 Shadow Views are useful because they give you:

-• a clean split between orchestration in the view class and rendering in React.
+HexaViewmethods, - a clean split between orchestration in the view class and rendering in the framework component.

 Define the view

 A view class extends HexaView and is decorated with @View.
-The decorator points to the React component and style payload.
+The @View decorator API is the same regardless of framework — only the component import differs.

 import { HexaView, View } from '@hexajs-dev/core';